pcafrica/advanced_programming_2024-2025/lectures/01/01-intro_unix.md

 ---

-# Object-Oriented paradigm
+# Object-oriented paradigm
 C++ introduced essential features of the OOP paradigm, including classes, objects, inheritance, and polymorphism.
 These features allowed developers to build more modular and maintainable software by encapsulating data and behavior within objects.

-# Template metaprogramming
+# Generic programming
 Another significant innovation in C++ was the introduction of templates.
 Templates allowed for generic programming, enabling the creation of data structures and algorithms that could work with different data types.
 Template metaprogramming, a technique that uses templates for compile-time computations, further expanded C++'s capabilities.

 ---